heliosasdesigner/Seedbox-Alpha/README.md

 ## How to Use 🎈

+- Ollama and the Downloaded model are needed :)
 - Open the app and start chatting!
 - Easily move around using the sidebar.
 - Enjoy peace of mind knowing all your interactions are securely stored on your device.